nikkNizz/Drawish/README.md

 the rgb color of the pixel.
 Remove the enlarged area with another right-click on the image.

-##### Double the pixels.
+##### Double the pixels or Increase by 10%.
-If there is an active selection this function applies to the selection, otherwise it applies to the entire image.
+If there is an active selection these functions applies to the selection, otherwise they applie to the entire image.
-From the "Image->Quadruple the pixel" menu you can get a new image with the pixels doubled in width and height.
+From the "Sizes->Quadruple the pixel" menu you can get a new image with the pixels doubled in width and height.
 The image can be enlarged several times without loss of quality, but it is not a zoom, but a new image.
-In the same way, to divide the pixels, use the "Image->Divide by 4" menu.
+In the same way, to divide the pixels, use the **"Sizes->Divide by 4"** menu.
+From the "Sizes->Increment 10%" menu you can increase image size by 10% without loss.

 ##### View.
-The zoom of the entire image is obtained from the "Image->Zoom" menu, but in view only.
+The zoom of the entire image is obtained from the "Sizes->Zoom" menu, but in view only.

 #### Rotation